 Members of the University of Michigan community and the general public are invited to meet the student design teams, test out prototypes of their new products, and vote for the “best of the best” at the Winter 2018 Integrated Product Development Trade Show, April 4 at the U-M Stamps Gallery in downtown Ann Arbor.

-Want a preview?
-Student teams will design webpages and videos to advertise their new products and release them to the public for on-line voting on March 28.
-Check out their websites here after Mar 28.
+Student teams designed webpages and videos to advertise their new products and released them to the public for on-line voting on March 28.
+Check out their websites here.

 Stamps Gallery, 201 S. Division St. (between Liberty St. and Washington St.)